2006 Indy Grand Prix of Sonoma: Post-race

 Andretti drove into victory lane to celebrate his win, which earned him $131,400.
-He had also won the Rookie of the Year award, receiving an additional $50,000.
+He had also clinched the Rookie of the Year award, receiving an additional $50,000.
 Andretti was jubilant and attributed his success to his pit crew, saying: "The guys were brilliant in the pits.
 They had a plan in the beginning.
 You know, everything worked.
 I couldn't be happier because we fulfilled all the goals that we set at the beginning of the year.
 Rookie of the Year at Indy, the series.
 We got our win.
 Definitely it's the best feeling all year for sure."
 Marco Andretti was praised by his father Michael Andretti, who was proud of Marco for his performance throughout the weekend and admitted he did not want Franchitti to pass Marco.
 Mario Andretti, Marco's grandfather, also celebrated the victory and agreed that Marco had a "perfect" weekend.

 Second-place finisher Franchitti felt that the final caution kept him from winning the race, but congratulated Andretti for what he considered a "deserved" victory.
 Third-place finisher Meira was thrilled with his late passes on Dixon and Castroneves and lauded his team for his strong performance at the end of the race.
 Dixon was left disappointed by his team's miscue during his last pit stop, fearing that it may have cost him the championship.
 Castroneves, on the other hand, was content with finishing fifth.
-He admitted that he backed off when Meira and Dixon passed him and hoped he wouldn't regret doing so after the season finale at Chicagoland.
+He admitted that he backed off when Meira and Dixon passed him and hoped he would not regret doing so after the season finale at Chicagoland.
 The final result gave Castroneves the lead in the Drivers' Championship with 441 points, one more than teammate Hornish Jr. in second.
 Wheldon remained third with 422 points, while teammate Dixon was fourth with 420 and Meira kept fifth with 383 as one race remained in the season.